joeycastillo/oddlyspecific.org/_posts/2020-02-27-road-to-book-2-the-countdown-clock.md

 That all changes with this project.
 To drive the three giant digits, we're going to use a trio of 74HC595 **shift registers**, and while I suppose you could find some kind of library to drive them, they're kind of basic, fundamental parts, and you're going to learn a lot by writing code to control them from scratch.

 So here's the deal with shift registers: they're amazing.
 They're all over the place in electronics design, because they're just so useful.
 Say you wanted to get the state of 8 buttons.
-You could use 8 pins on your microcontroller — or you could use a shift register to turn those read those 8 button states, and translate them into pulses on a wire.
+You could use 8 pins on your microcontroller — or you could use a shift register to read those 8 button states, and translate them into eight pulses on one wire.
 This is an example of a **parallel in, serial out** shift register; there are eight lines in parallel coming in, and one line transmitting the data serially coming out.

 Say you need to drive three 7-segment digits, but you don't have 21 pins on your feather?
 OH WAIT, it's precisely our predicament!
 What a fortunate turn of events.
 We'll use a **serial in, parallel out** shift register to turn one serial output signal into many more parellel outputs.